Nuvlio/ic-nuvlio.github.io/index.md

 # How it works?

+The services provided by Nuvlio Oracles Services on Internet Computer

+# What are inside of Nuvlio Oracles Services?

 The Nuvlio Oracles Services offer a simple and easy to use directly on the API level or using the Nuvlio Infrastructure web interface.